leejustinj/CMUScheduleApp/README.md

 CMUSchedulePlanner
 ==============

-An app to help students develop schedules; Make for TartanHacks 2014
+An app to help students develop schedules; Made for TartanHacks 2014